GabrielHenB/GabrielHenB/README.md

 </picture><!--</div>-->
 </div>

-## About Me
+## More About Me
 <div align='center'>
     <ul>
-        <li>👀 I'm a computer engineering student who enjoys learning about techonology in general.
-As a developer I have some full-stack knowledge, however I mostly focus on web back-end development, but I'm also highly interested on cybersecurity and computer networks. </li>
+        <li>A computer engineer who enjoys learning about techonology!
+As a developer I have full-stack knowledge and web development is my focus, but I'm also highly interested on cybersecurity and computer hardware as a whole. </li>
-      <li> Sometimes I do some personal projects as practice </li>
+      <li> A great deal of my repositories are personal projects or freelancing stuff </li>
       <li> My favorite languages are PHP, Java and Javascript. </li>
-        <li>My framework stack at the moment is Laravel Vue or Flask Vue</li>
+      <li>My tech stack is mostly <strong>Vue.js/React.js</strong> for frontend and <strong>Laravel PHP / Flask Python</strong> for backend.</li>
-      <li> I also know a bit about hardware (Arduino / C++ for microcontrollers) </li>
+      <li> I also know a bit about hardware, such as Arduino / C++ for microcontrollers and VHDL. </li>
     </ul>
 </div>
 <!-- <img align='right'  src='https://media.tenor.com/p0kz7NOqxTkAAAAC/kaito-typing.gif' alt='Something' /> -->